Recognition Music Group: Rejection of proposed disposals

-2024-2025 - Creation of Recognition Music Group
+2024–2025: Creation of Recognition Music Group

 After a heated bidding war with Apollo-backed US investment group Concord Music Group, Blackstone agreed, in April 2024, to acquire the listed Hipgnosis Songs Fund for $1.6bn, valuing the business at $1.31 per share.
 After the deal was completed, Merck Mercuriadis stood down as chair of Hipgnosis Song Management.

 In March 2025 the combined business was rebranded as Recognition Music Group, with Ben Katovsky becoming the CEO and calling the new integrated business "fundamentally different" to before.
 At the time of the rebrand, Blackstone senior managing director Qasim Abbas said his firm was "committed to the asset class and market", because of the "long-term cash flow profile" for music rights.
 He stated that Recognition was set to build on its position as a "leading independent investor in music rights".

-In June 2025, after a strategic review, Recognition sold its US songs publishing and administration business to Sony Music Publishing for an undisclosed sum.
+On May 30, 2025, after a strategic review, Recognition sold its US songs publishing and administration business to Sony Music Publishing for an undisclosed sum.

-Portfolio

-The portfolio has at various times included the following songwriters: